pablo-moisset/metacom_sensitivity/README.md

 1- System requirements

-PC with Linux, or OS X and MATLAB.
+PC with Linux, or OS X, and MATLAB.
 The code is simple and should work on pretty much every version of MATLAB but we have only tested it using 2019a on Debian Linux 12 and OS X v10.15. gzip is required

-2- Instalation
+2- Installation

 Download all the provided files in any user directory.